-- Two Way Radio – Two way radios are not only a great way to communicate with your group but they are probably one the most important things to have for your safety.
-I was reminded of this just a couple weeks ago when a truck was traveling one of our logging roads and got hit by a logging truck because they didn’t have a two radio to call their kilometers.
-Aside from calling your mile markers on logging roads though, usually if you don’t have cell service you can get ahold of someone on a two way radio.
+- Two-Way Radio – Two-way radios are not only a great way to communicate with your group but they are probably one the most important things to have for your safety.
+I was reminded of this just a couple of weeks ago when a truck was traveling one of our logging roads and got hit by a logging truck because they didn’t have a two radio to call their kilometers.
+Aside from calling your mile markers on logging roads though, usually, if you don’t have cell service you can get ahold of someone on a two-way radio.

-- Knives – One an never have to many knives handy.
-I’d recommend having a good multitool on hand like a Leatherman or a Gerber as well as good hunting knife.
+- Knives – One can never have too many knives handy.
+I’d recommend having a good multitool on hand like a Leatherman or a Gerber as well as a good hunting knife.
 Another knife that comes in handy is a good machete for chopping stuff up or clearing brush.

-There you have it, everything that I feel you should carry in your UTV when you are riding the trails.
+There you have it, the must-have accessories that I feel you should carry in your UTV when you are riding the trails.

 Like I say, it seems like a ton of stuff but if you pack wisely and only take what you need from everything on the list you should have no issues fitting everything in this storage tote and strapping it down.